technical details:

 - Supporting role.
 He's the one with the big moustache.
 He drives the wagon.

-- Hayes Robertson as one of the conductors
+- Hayes Robertson as the porter

 - Small part.
 He's the black man that gets the arrow in his butt.